john-cd/rust_howto/src/categories/asynchronous/async_traits.md

 {{#include ../../refs/link-refs.md}}

 <div class="hidden">
-TODO: add to with new Rust features
+TODO: review new Rust features

+async-trait = Provides a workaround for the lack of language support for async functions in traits
 </div>